artisansdk/support/readme.md

-# Skeleton
+# Support

-The starting skeleton for an Artisan SDK package.
+Supporting functions, classes, helpers and code for other Artisan SDK packages.

 ## Table of Contents